What is the difference between the 4 week and the 8 week programs?

 Aside from the obvious difference in length, you will earn 6 credits for the four week program and 9 credits for the eight week program.
 Additionally the eight week program is divided into two sessions with a week off in the middle for students to travel.

-Students on the eight week program will arrive in the beginning of June and take a three week course given to only MSU students on French civilization (FRN 491).
-They then have that aforementioned week for personal travel.
+Students on the eight week program will arrive at the end of May and take a four week intensive French course.
+After one week off for travel, students will return to the Institut to take a three week course given to only MSU students on French civilization (FRN 491).

-In the beginning of July, the 4 Week students arrive and then all MSU students are placed into language classes based on the results of a placement test (taken sometime in April here in Wells Hall).
+The 4 Week students also arrive at the end of May and are placed into four week intensive French language classes based on the results of a placement test (both the four and eight week students will take this test sometime in April here in Wells Hall).
 These classes will be mixed in nature with students from other universities at the Institut.

 What are the dates of the program?